 A year ago I wasn't quite sure how this would all work out.
 Now, it would appear, I know.

-My family actually moved to Kitchener-Waterloo in June 2015, living temporarily with my sister-in-law in Waterloo before we found a nice house in the central Fredrick Neighborhood of Kitchener, just a few blocks from the Centre in the Square, home of the KW Symphony.
-The area was and I think still is known as the 'musicians' ghetto' because so many players live within easy reach of each other and, of course, the concert hall.
-But I was only a periodic visitor, flying in and out for a few days at a time every month or so depending on when I had been able to carve out extra away time in the CSQ touring schedule (thanks to the compassionate understanding and generosity of my colleagues), so I didn't really get to know the area until a year later when my wife and kids had flown out west to witness the big Farewell Concert in SF and bring me back across the border with them, for good.
+We actually moved to Kitchener-Waterloo in June 2015, my wife and children living temporarily with my sister-in-law in Waterloo before we found a nice house to rent in the central Fredrick Neighborhood of Kitchener, just a few blocks from the Centre in the Square, home of the KW Symphony.
+The area was and I think still is known as the “musicians’ ghetto” because so many players live within easy reach of each other and, of course, the concert hall.
+But I was only a periodic visitor, flying in and out for a few days at a time every month or so depending on when I had been able to carve out extra away time in the CSQ touring schedule (thanks to the compassionate understanding and generosity of my colleagues), so I didn't really get to know the area until a year later when my wife had flown out west with our kids to witness the big Farewell Concert in SF and bring me back across the border with them, for good.

 I won't go into the nitty gritty about her breast cancer battle and recovery experience here - she has written many fantastic posts on a free blogpost blog I encourage you to check out - just make sure you're in the mood for gory details, physical and emotional.
 She's a wonderful writer, even about such terrible stuff as cancer.
 It's here: http://elisabethvscancer.blogspot.com - find the oldest posts and start from the beginning of her story.